The Dirty Jewellery Industry

 - We avoid sourcing coloured stones from areas where the profits of gemstone or metal mining funds conflict and human rights abuses where no certification process exists

-- We work with small businesses in sourcing raw gemstone material right from the cutting region of Jaipur, India to ensure fair living wages
+- We work with small businesses in sourcing raw gemstone material right from artisanal and small scale miners and gem brokers who are committed to ethical sourcing

-- 75% of our metal components are handcrafted in the USA by a small woman-owned business to ensure fair living wages
+- 75% of our metal components are handcrafted in house

 - The remainder of our metal components are sourced from supply companies with transparency in location of manufacture

 - We are consistently working toward improving transparency and accountability in our supply chain - this is a journey, not a destination